About Yen Finder

 3. It's the rate Wise, Revolut, and most modern fintech apps actually use when they convert your money.
 They make their fees explicit instead of hiding them inside a worse rate.

-The single quotable fact: the mid-market rate is the only "fair price" you can verify in three seconds, anywhere, for free.
+The number to remember: the mid-market rate is the only "fair price" you can verify in three seconds, anywhere, for free.

 How is the mid-market rate calculated?